Meir5071/Two-tanks-game/README.md

-# Tow tanks game
+# Two tanks game

-Tow tanks game is a simple game for tow players.
+Two tanks game is a simple game for tow players.
 Every player controls one tank.